marcosfavat/dino/Reclassify-color-gradient.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_auto.jpg)

 This tool allows to automatically classify the values following specified rules:
 * **Fixed classes number** produce an predefined number of classes by divided equally the entire range of data values.
 The interval is determined by the desired number of classes.
-Note that for define x classes w need x+1 stops in the color ramp.
+Note that for define x classes we need x+1 stops in the color ramp.
 * **Equal interval value** produce a similar result but instead of predefining the number of classes, we define the interval.
 The number of classes is determined by the desired interval.
 * **Target interval value** make a stop for each multiple of the target value.
+This method is ideal if you want to classifying with an *absolute step* value.
+The intervals will not be necessary equals.
 * **Aspect reclassification**